munificent/ui-as-code/in-progress/parameter-freedom.md

 ```

 Great.
 We could conceivably consider that function to be a valid subtype of
 `Function(int a, [int b])`.
-After all, they both take either one or two
+They both accept either one or two parameters.
+But
-parameters.
-But consider what happens when you invoke the former through a
+consider what happens when you invoke the former through a variable with the
-variable with the latter's type:
+latter's type:

 ```dart
 Function(int a, [int b]) fn = random;